hds/hegdenu.net/content/posts/debugging-tokio-instrumentation.md

 Now let's get back to the output of `ari-subscriber` for our test program.
 The first line ends in
 <b><u><span style='color:#5aba84'>new</span></u></b>, this is an event representing the creation of a
 new span.
-There are equivalent lines for `enter`, `exit`, and `close` all parts of the span lifecycle.
+There are equivalent lines for `enter`, `exit`, and `close`; all parts of the span lifecycle.
 See the [span lifecycle](@/posts/tracing-tokio-tasks.md#span-lifecycle) section of the post I linked above for a refresher on the lifecycle.

-By default, the [`fmt::Subscriber`] doesn't output these "span events", but it can be configured to do so with the [`with_span_event()`] method on the builder.
+By default, the [`fmt::Subscriber`] doesn't output these "span events", but it can be configured to do so with the [`with_span_events()`] method on the builder.
 Currently `ari-subscriber` always emits these span events, but I may wish to make this configurable in the future to reduce the amount of output.

 [`with_span_events()`]: https://docs.rs/tracing-subscriber/latest/tracing_subscriber/fmt/struct.SubscriberBuilder.html#method.with_span_events